open-ephys/commutators/README.md

 1. Green (*Enabled*): commutator is enabled and permits both remote and manual (button) turn control.
 Buttons take precedence over remote commands.

-The LED can be turned off by pressing and holding it > 500 msec.
-It can be turned back on by pressing it.

 ### Buttons
 The front panel has four buttons.

-- __Stop/Go__: toggle commutator enable/disable.
+- __Enable/Disable__: toggle commutator enable/disable.
     - *Disabled* (LED is red): All motor output will halt instantly, and motor driver is powered down.
 Pressing directional buttons in the stopped state will not work.
 All target turns provided via remote calls will be cleared, such that re-enable the motor will not result in the commutator re-engaging an old target position.
-In this state, pressing and holding the Stop/Go button for > 0.5 second, or sending the approriate remote command will enable the device.
+In this state, pressing the Enable/Disable button, or sending the approriate remote command, will enable the device.
     - *Enabled* (LED  green): When in the *enabled* state, the LED will be green and the motor can be turned via button presses or RPCs .
-In this state, pressing the Stop/Go button will instantly disable the device.
+In this state, pressing the Stop/Go button, or sending the approriate remote command, will instantly disable the device.

 - __Directional__ (2x): Manually control the motor rotation in the direction indicated on each button when the commutator is *Enabled*.
 These